 [update – check out what’s new in our Spring 2016 release – the Metadata Snaps are also useful for Lifecycle Management requirements]

-One of the areas our services team and partners spend time with customers early in a SnapLogic Elastic Integration Platform deployment is on deploying from one project phase to the other (Dev -> QA -> Prod).
+One of the areas our integrated data services team and partners spend time with customers early in a SnapLogic Elastic Integration Platform deployment is on deploying from one project phase to the other (Dev -> QA -> Prod).
 There are a number of different configuration options.
 In this post, I’ll describe one.
 First a few assumptions:

 The enterprise Lifecycle Management feature is not implemented in this example